jesrockr/stm32_f9p_gnss_rover_logger/README.md

 - Falls back to `NAV-PVT` position data if high-precision messages are not enabled
 - Applies rod-height correction from `ROD.TXT`
 - Displays status on a 128x64 SSD1306 OLED
+- Appears as a USB Storage device on Windows via STM32 usb type c port

 ## Companion Base Firmware